Harness AI for Faster, Smarter Searches

 Hybrid search: “a bilingual English-Spanish table of types of wood screws”

-Time to take your search to the next level
+Take your search to the next level

-Whether you’re in the booth hunting down the titles of a speaker’s published books or at home scrambling to find the Spanish equivalent of a hex head structural screw before your deadline, every minute counts.
+Whether you’re in the booth hunting down the titles of a speaker’s published books or at home scrambling to find the equivalent of a hex head structural screw before your translation deadline, every minute counts.

 Fortunately, the companies behind major browsers and search engines are working hard to enhance efficiency, making it quicker and easier to find and view information than ever before.

-So, step out of your comfort zone—discover new features in your go-to search engine or try an alternative search engine or browser.
+So, step out of your comfort zone – discover new features in your go-to search engine or try an alternative search engine or browser.